RX14/kagi-developer-assement/README.md

 ### Design

-The core of the search engine is the Crawler and DateExtraction classes.
+The core of the search engine logic is the `Crawler` and `DateExtraction` classes.
 These classes implement fetching the page, and extracting the date from the page respectively.
+The `SearchEngine` class contains all the transient state (database connection) for the search engine, and provides a coordination point for the high level tasks including dispatching searches in parallel.
-The API documentation provides details on these two classes.
+The API documentation provides further details on these classes.

 ## Contributing